nikulpatel3141/nikulpatel3141.github.io/content/projects/market_data/index.md

 The banner above for financial index returns (FTSE100, ...) is generated using data from FT and scraped using GitHub Actions.

+My scraper code is [here](https://github.com/nikulpatel3141/FT-Scraper).
+There are two versions of the script, one in Python and another in Go.

 ## Scraping

 I found the endpoint FT was using to query for data in their market data banner using Chrome's devtools: